andybliu/andybliu.github.io/bio.md

 I am also part of a podcast called [**Time to Say Goodbye**](https://goodbye.substack.com/), with journalists Jay Caspian Kang and E. Tammy Kim.
 We touch on topics mostly centered on Asia and Asian America, race, politics, and pop culture.

 I grew up in the Seattle suburbs and spent just over a decade in New York as a student, with some breaks spent in Asia along the way.
 Outside of contemplating the world's problems, I spend most of my time thinking about NBA basketball.
 With the departure of the Supersonics (2008, RIP), though, I have become an NBA generalist.
 Stephen Curry is my all-time favorite player.
-If you agree, then we will definitely get along.
+If you agree, then we will get along very well!